Stowupland

-The village implements a "Parish Plan" to help steer the development of the village.
+The "Stowupland Neighbourhood Development Plan" was drawn up by the Parish Council and adopted in June 2019.
 The plan was produced following the completion and analysis of a questionnaire that was sent to every dwelling and allows residents to have a degree of say in what happens in the village.
 One of the main aims is to try to maintain Stowupland's separation from the nearby market town of Stowmarket which has expanded considerably in recent years with just a single field now separating properties in Stowmarket from Stowupland.

 A monthly magazine, "The Telstar", is delivered free to every household and contains reports from parish and local council as well as various articles from residents, clubs and churches in the village.

 Stowupland previously hosted an event (Music on The Green) which took place in June each year.
 Due to lack of interest (occasional bad weather) the event was discontinued.

 The A1120 tourist route runs through the village and the A14 trunk road is located just to its south.